 The bores are Nikasil coated, which provides a low friction surface between aluminium pistons and cylinders. (see below Wikipedia information)

-The 968 engine had special light weight pistons and con rods and a feature of this engine was a squirt of oil up into the piston skirt to help with cooling.
+The 968 engine had special lightweight pistons and con rods and a feature of this engine was a squirt of oil up into the piston skirt to help with cooling.

-The head is a twin overhead cam, 16 valve unit made from an aluminium alloy containing magnesium for lightness and strength.
+The head is a twin overhead cam, 16 valves, unit made from an aluminium alloy containing magnesium for lightness and strength.
 The cams have a “vario-cam” system that changes the inlet valve timing to produce torque when needed.
-The timing is changed at 1500 revs and back again at 5000 in order to produce more torque in the intermediate range and then maximum power from 5000 to 6750 rpm.
+The timing is changed at 1500 revs and back again at 5000 in order to produce more torque in the intermediate range and then maximum power from 5000 to 6750 RPM.

-We had the head “flowed” to check out its efficiency and the figures were astounding; at 5 thou lift it flowed 350cfm (cubic feet per minute); which equates to a potential to develop around 350bhp at very high revs.
+We had the head “flowed” to check out its efficiency and the figures were astounding; at 5 thou lift, it flowed 350cfm (cubic feet per minute); which equates to a potential to develop around 350bhp at very high revs.
 This is not the case with standard engines.

 In the re-build all moving parts were re-balanced and a lightweight flywheel and clutch replaced the original (all available from MrBrakes).
-The ECU was re-chipped with a proven upgrade for improved torque and power resulting in excellent on road performance and power around 260 bhp or 195 kilowatts.
+The ECU was re-chipped with a proven upgrade for improved torque and power resulting in excellent on-road performance and power around 260 bhp or 195 kilowatts.

 The brakes are the Porsche M030 upgrade and provide prodigious stopping power when fitted with Pagid pads, which we recommend and supply.

 The suspension was upgraded with Bilstein shock absorbers and Eibach coil-overs, with tarmac rally roads in mind; in other words not too firm.
-As a result the car handles and stops very well.
+As a result, the car handles and stops very well.